 Base name of the KDCFILE and the user log file, in standalone applications.
-Here you must specify the name under which the KDCFILE is stored at startup time.
+Here you must specify the name under which the KDCFILE is stored at startup time (with a maximum of 42 characters in length).
 If an invalid name is specified, the application start is aborted.